Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/normalizer.md

 This component is based on a simple assertion : an object normalization should be designed into the object itself, programmatically, not with a pseudo language into comments, or within a fat configuration file.
 Just like `__toString()` method.

 Majora Normalizer use a light schema system to design normalization views, called "scopes".
 The same as Symfony Normalizer "groups", but defineds into object, into a proper function.
-The improvement come from the scope chaining feature :the scope is localized into the normalized entity, and is not propagated to entity dependencies: you can define another one into sub objects, for each of them.
+The improvement comes from the scope chaining feature :the scope is localized into the normalized entity, and is not propagated to entity dependencies: you can define another one into sub objects, for each of them.
 The goal is to reduce object output weight, with less circular references, and more field exposition control.

 ## Installation